spack/spack/lib/spack/docs/tutorial_basics.rst

-Let's move on to slightly more complicated packages. ``HDF5`` is a good example of a more complicated package, with an MPI dependency.
-If we install it "out of the box," it will build with ``openmpi``.
+Let's move on to slightly more complicated packages. ``HDF5`` is a good example of a more complicated package with an MPI dependency.
+If we install it out of the box, it will build with ``openmpi``.

 .. code-block:: console